ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 -ep = the Lewis protocal to use.
 This is optional, currently it is only the julabo that requires the specific protocol to be set
 ```

+NOTE: it must use the genie_python installation of Python.

 ## Adding more IOCs

 1. Create a Python file with the same name as the Lewis device (for example: julabo, linkam_t95).
 This should be lowercase.